-- Cumulative GPA of B (3.0 on a 4-point scale) or above in an academic or college preparatory program. - A combined Critical Reading and Math SAT score of 1,000 or higher or ACT-Composite of 21 or higher is a recommended minimum score. - A written recommendation from the high school counselor or principal addressing the student's ability to be successful in a collegiate environment; this includes the academic environment and the social co-curricular environment.
+- Cumulative GPA of B (3.0 on a 4.0 scale) or above in an academic or college preparatory program. - A written recommendation from the high school counselor or principal addressing the student's ability to be successful in a collegiate environment; this includes the academic environment and the social co-curricular environment.